miriamposner/wireshark/wireshark.md

 ## 12. Capture your own activity

-WARNING: this file will get big FAST, especially since you\'re running Zoom, so start and stop the capture within a few seconds!
+WARNING: this file will get big FAST, so start and stop the capture within a few seconds!

 OK, want to see what someone could see if they sniffed packets on your network?
 It\'s easy to capture packets!